Triple-Z/dlb-demo/README.md

 response from backend 1
 response from backend 2
 response from backend 2
+response from backend 2
 response from backend 3
 response from backend 3
-response from backend 1

 # Smooth weighted round-robin (swrr)
 $ for i in {1..10} ; do curl http://localhost:8888 ; done
 response from backend 1
 response from backend 2
-response from backend 1
 response from backend 3
 response from backend 1
 response from backend 1
 response from backend 2
+response from backend 1
 response from backend 3
-response from backend 1
+response from backend 2
 response from backend 1
 ```